March weather forecast

 UV index

-Note: A maximum high daily UV index of 12 during March translates into the following directions:
+Note: The maximum daily UV index of 12 in March interprets into the following recommendations:

 Frequently asked questions